joannedada/ClearStep/docs/DESIGN_DECISIONS.md

 If the Anthropic API fails, the frontend `fallback()` function runs a local keyword scoring pass in JavaScript.
 Detects urgent language (+3), suspicious links (+2), gift card requests (+4), and medical keywords.
 Returns a structured result in the exact same schema as the API — the user always gets something, even if the server is unreachable.

+**Fallback transparency:** Every fallback result carries a `_fallback: true` flag.
+When `renderResult()` detects this flag, it displays a visible caution bar: *"AI unavailable — showing basic analysis only.
+Results may be less accurate."* The bar uses the caution palette and monospace font to visually distinguish it from normal results.
+This ensures the app never silently presents keyword-matching as AI analysis — a core transparency requirement.

 ---